italik/Veeam-Check-VMs-Backed-Up/README.md

-# Veeam-Check-VMs-Backed-Up-HyperV
+# Veeam Check VMs Are Backed Up
-This will be a script to check that all Hyper-V VMs in a Failover Cluster are being backed up by Veeam
+This will be a script to check that all VMware and Hyper-V VMs in a virtual environment are being backed up by Veeam.

-This script will report back on those Hyper-V virtual machines that are running in the cluster but are not being backed up by Veeam
+This script will also report back on those virtual machines that are running but are not being backed up by Veeam.